Portafy/backend/README.md

 ## 💬 Want to Contribute / Support?

-This is a student-led project being built with love by Bella & Mia — passionate devs from AASTU 💙
+This is a student-led project being built with love by Bella & Amira — passionate devs from AASTU 💙
 Stay tuned for our Product Hunt launch and early access!